 Sea Mills is an inclusive, mainstream school that provides a safe, supportive and challenging environment.
 We want all children to reach their full potential, regardless of their special educational needs.
-Our Inclusion Leader is Mrs Lloyd and our SEN governors are Mrs Teresa Lloyd and Mrs Jenny Short.
+Our Inclusion Leader is Lorraine Swords and our SEN governors are Mrs Teresa Lloyd and Mrs Jenny Short.

 The following information might answer some of your questions.
 If there is anything else you want to know, please contact us.